docker/docs/docker-cloud/migration/cloud-to-swarm.md

 - `ports` defines the network port that the service should operate on -- this can actually be omitted as it's the default port for redis.
 - `networks` deploys the service on a network called `frontend`.
 - `deploy.replicas` ensures there is always one instance (one replica) of the service running.
-- `deploy.restart_policy` tells Docker to always restart service replicas if they fail.
+- `deploy.restart_policy.condition` tells Docker to restart any service replica that has stopped (no matter the exit code).

 ### result service